bcosca/fatfree/readme.md

         $f3->get('POST.userID')
     );

 If F3 detects that the value of the query parameter/token is a string, the underlying data access layer escapes the string and adds quotes as necessary.

-To override this behavior:-
+Our example in the previous section will be a lot safer from SQL injection if written this way:-

     $db->exec(
+        array(
-        'SELECT * FROM users WHERE userID=?',
+            'DELETE FROM diet WHERE food=:name',
-        array($f3->get('POST.userID'),PDO::PARAM_INT)
-    );

-F3 accepts both positional and named parameters in query strings.
-The following code behaves the same way as the previous query:-

-    $db->exec(
+            'INSERT INTO diet (food) VALUES (?)',
-        'SELECT * FROM users WHERE userID=:uID',
+            'SELECT * FROM diet'
-        array(':uid'=>array($f3->get('POST.userID'),PDO::PARAM_INT))
+        ),
+        array(
+			array(':name'=>'cola'),
+			array(1=>'carrot'),
+			NULL
+		)
     );

 ### CRUD (But With a Lot of Style)